magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

   -r, --requires REQUIRES     Conj REQUIRES onto extra namespaces to pre-load into the pool of test pods for speed.
 ```

-At the moment we are interested to expose to the `tdd` task both the
+At the moment we are interested to expose to the `tdd` task the
-`-n, --namespaces NAMESPACE` and the `-f, --filters EXPR` options.
+`-n, --namespaces NAMESPACE` option only.

 ## Task options list for tdd